 – Candidates are required to pass language proficiency tests, therefore IELTS with 6 bands and onwards are compulsory to pursue a career in commerce abroad.

-- A Statement of Purpose [SOP] and letter of recommendation [LOR] from a school counselor or teacher is required in the admission procedure.
+– A Statement of Purpose [SOP] and letter of recommendation [LOR] from a school counsellor or teacher are required in the admission procedure.

-Time is very important in decision making as they say that time is money.
+Time is very important in decision-making as they say that time is money.
 If we lose time in making the right decision, we lose money – and that is not something that you would want to do as a commerce student.
-So leverage the opportunity before its too late- get in touch with Leverage Edu today and book your free consultancy.
-Step up your game now and take your first step towards that may be less trodden and may embark a hard journey but in the end, it’s a way to a successful career in commerce.
+So leverage the opportunity before it’s too late and get in touch with Leverage Edu today and book your free consultancy.
+Step up your game now and take your first step towards that may be less trodden and may embark on a hard journey but in the end, it’s a way to a successful career in commerce.